kingofxx/lehmer/README.md

 A Lehmer random number generator with streams.
-Also includes a Welford One-Pass implementation.